Collederas/build-bridge/README.md

 # Build Bridge

 Build Bridge is a tool that streamlines building and deploying Unreal Engine projects to major platforms like Itch.io and Steam.
-With a user-friendly PyQt6 GUI, it simplifies configuration, automates builds, and manages uploads—all in just a few clicks.
+With a user-friendly PyQt6 GUI, you can trigger versioned builds and publish them—all in just a few clicks.

 ## Features